Advancing Content-Integrated Education for English Learners with a STEM focus

 Groups: Project Leaders

-Joan Kang Shin, Ph.D. is an Associate Professor of Education at George Mason University Director of Mason’s Global Online Teacher Education Center (GOTEC).
-Dr. Shin specializes in teaching English as an additional language to young learners and teenagers and has provided both in-person and online professional development programs and workshops to English language teachers in over 100 countries around the world.
+Joan Kang Shin, PhD is a Professor of Education at George Mason University.
+She is the Associate Dean for Faculty Success in Mason’s College of Education and Human Development (CEHD) and Director of CEHD’s Global Online Teacher Education Center (GOTEC).
+Dr. Shin specializes in teaching ESL/EFL/EAL to young learners and teenagers and has provided both in-person and online professional development programs and workshops to English language teachers in over 100 countries around the world.
 She is also an expert in online TESOL education and conducts research on building international virtual communities of practice for English teachers.
-In 2016, Dr. Shin was named one of the 30 Up and Coming Leaders of TESOL by TESOL International Association.
-In 2021, she was named as one of the top 30 English Language Specialists by the U.S. Department of State in recognition of her lasting impact on
+In 2016, Dr. Shin was named one of the 30 Up and Coming Leaders of TESOL (New Window) by TESOL International Association.
+In 2021, she was named as one of the top 30 English Language Specialists (New Window)by the U.S. Department of State in recognition of her lasting impact on the Specialist Program and on the field of TESOL.
+She is currently serving on the Board of Trustees for The International Research Foundation for English Language Education (TIRF) (New Window).

 Kathleen Ann Ramos, Ph.D.